-The Cockburn Sound Coastal Alliance (CSCA) is a partnership between the Cities of Cockburn, Fremantle, Kwinana and Rockingham and Perth Region NRM with support from the Departments of Transport, Planning, Environment and Regulation and the Cockburn Sound Management Council and Department of Defence.
-The Alliance was formed in 2011 in recognition that coastal erosion and inundation are common problems across jurisdictional boundaries and an integrated and collaborative approach is advantageous to all.
+The Cockburn Sound Coastal Alliance (CSCA) is a partnership between the cities of Cockburn, Fremantle, Kwinana and Rockingham and Perth Region NRM with support from the Departments of Transport, Planning, Environment and Regulation and the Cockburn Sound Management Council (CSMC) and Department of Defence.
+The CSCA was formed in 2011 in recognition that coastal erosion and inundation are common problems across jurisdictional boundaries and an integrated and collaborative approach is advantageous to all.

-The broad scope of the CSCA as reflected in its MOU is to:
+The broad scope of the CSCA is to:

-- Build and share knowledge within the member organisations, and to external parties including the community, pertaining to the vulnerability of Owen Anchorage and Cockburn Sound (OACS) coastal zone to the effects of climate change, including sea level rise
+- Build and share knowledge relating to the vulnerability of the Owen Anchorage and Cockburn Sound (OACS) coastal zone to the effects of climate change, including sea level rise, erosion and inundation

 What is the CSCA project study area?

-The Owen Anchorage and Cockburn Sound (OACS) coast extends for approximately 45Km from the South Groyne of Fremantle Harbour in the north to the Garden Island Causeway in the south, including the eastern side of Garden Island.
+The project area incorporates the Owen Anchorage and Cockburn Sound (OACS) coast and extends for approximately 45Km from the South Groyne of Fremantle Harbour in the north to the Garden Island Causeway in the south, including the eastern side of Garden Island.